-In this short tutorial, we’ll go through different options for executing a script on startup in Linux.
+In this quick tutorial, we’ll explore different options for executing a script on startup in Linux.
 This comes in handy in plenty of situations, such as if we want to start a server application automatically.

 Without further ado, let’s create a simple script to execute: